Thorn Beta 4

 The lantern is not fitted with a lampholder - presumably these had to be ordered and fitted separately.
 All that is included is a small envelope containing a length of heat-resistant silicone sleeving for use when wiring up the lantern.

 The lantern was fitted to an AC Ford AC184 wall bracket on Monday, 22nd June 2009.
-The short (150mm) outreach of the bracket was necessary to avoid causing an obstruction in the loft room.
+The short (150 mm) outreach of the bracket was necessary to avoid causing an obstruction in the loft room.

 A draw wire had already been installed when the photograph was taken - this will act as a guide when the supply cable is fed in.

-A 20mm compression gland has been installed in the bracket's cable entry hole.
+A 20 mm compression gland has been installed in the bracket's cable entry hole.

-I decided to run the lantern as 80W MBF using a 3-BC lampholder; curiously the focusing mechanism only mentions Edison Screw lampholders for 80W and 125W MBF lamps.
-Compare this with the focusing mechanism of the older Beta 4 (right), in which the mercury options are only available with 3-BC lampholders.
+I decided to run the lantern as 80 Watt MBF using a 3-BC lampholder; curiously, the focusing mechanism only mentions Edison Screw lampholders for 80 Watt and 125 Watt MBF lamps.
+The focusing mechanism of older Beta 4s was slightly different, as the mercury options were only available with 3-BC lampholders.

 The lantern/bracket combination was then installed, connected up and switched on - the moulded refractors proved very effective at dissipating the light output.